 Setting boundaries can be difficult.

-But it’s much more difficult when you are dealing with individuals who are more dominant and who have more authority.
+But it’s much more difficult when you are dealing with individuals who are more dominant, have more power, or have higher rank.

 This article deals with that worst case scenario: setting up boundaries with a boss, who also happens to be a dominant bully.